MOST HARMONIC NUMBERS (MHN) CONCEPT, BETTER KNOWN AS THE “PYTHAGOREAN TEMPERAMENT”

 IF “micro-tuning” is possible with the instruments you use, try to temper (re-tune/pitch) your 12-tone instrument to the following tone-frequencies / cent correction (see colum 3 & 4).
 Pitching using cents is more accurate then changing the concert pitch using “rounded off” frequencies numbers.

-LIMITATIONS OF THE MOST HARMONIC NUMBERS (SCP) CONCEPT:
+LIMITATIONS OF THE MOST HARMONIC NUMBERS CONCEPT:

 Since the 432 “Most Harmonic Numbers” is actually knows as “Pythagorean tuning” (Circle of Perfect Fifths), any “limitations” related to the Pythagorean temperament do reflect on this concept as well.
 There for I will share some information and thoughts about it.